Ethernet

 ip-flash script

-This script finds the first non-loopback IPv4 address and flashes it on the system LED (USER by default).
+This script locates the first non-loopback IPv4 address and flashes it on the system LED (USER by default).

 1 - 9 short flashes indicate the digits 1 - 9